 Tongkat ali is another herb included in this formulation.
 One medical study using the exact same dosage as that in Gorilla Mind Sigma found that the plant increased testosterone levels in aging men, and improved erectile function.

 Another clinical trial found that tongkat ali improved testosterone levels by an average of 37% in a stressed but otherwise healthy patient population.
-The dosage was again the exact same dosage as that in Gorilla Mind Sigma.
+The dosage was the exact same as that used in Gorilla Mind Sigma.
 The researchers concluded that this plant “appears to have significant potential for restoring hormone balance (cortisol/testosterone).”

 We consider the final botanical ingredient in this formulation, ashwagandha extract, to also be an effective choice for a testosterone supplement.
 An extensive medical review published in the Advances in Nutrition journal analyzed data from four individual trials on ashwagandha supplementation, and in three of the four studies there was a statistically significant increase in testosterone levels.

-The dosages in the four clinical trials on ashwagandha ranged from 225 mg to 400 mg, so the 300 mg dose in four capsules of Gorilla Mind Sigma appears to be right within the effective dosing range.
+The dosages in the four clinical trials on ashwagandha ranged from 225 mg to 400 mg, so the 300 mg dose in four capsules of Gorilla Mind Sigma appears to be within the effective dosing range.

 Gorilla Mind Botanicals Review